Nissan Skyline: Thirteenth generation (V37; 2014)

+The thirteenth-generation was unveiled in November 2013.
 The thirteenth-generation Skyline was identical to the Infiniti Q50 sedan, aside from rear badging and minor trim differences.
 Until 2019, it retains the Infiniti badges from the Q50.
 One major changes was the debut of an electric-gasoline hybrid powertrain in the range and the revival of four-cylinder engines and turbocharged models.

 In a major departure from previous generations, the V37 Skyline is only available as a four-door sedan.
-However, the US market received a coupé based on the V37 Skyline as the Infiniti Q60.
+However, the US market received a coupé based on the V37 Skyline as the Infiniti Q60 in August 2016.
+The Skyline Coupe is not offered due to declining sales.

 Japan models went on sale in February 2014.
 Early models include 350GT Hybrid, 350GT Hybrid Type P, 350GT Hybrid Type SP, 350GT Four Hybrid, 350GT Four Hybrid Type P, 350GT Four Hybrid Type SP.
-200GT-t, 200GT-t Type P, 200GT-t Type SP went on sale on 5 June 2014 through Nissan dealers.
+The 200GT-t, 200GT-t Type P, 200GT-t Type SP went on sale on 5 May 2014 through Nissan dealers.

 Beginning with 18 April 2016, 350GT Hybrid, 350GT Four Hybrid, 200GT-t models include all-direction support system in the emergency brake.